Help! How Do I Protect My Color-Treated Hair From the Sun?June 09, 2021

-Disclaimer: Using a hair sunscreen doesn’t mean slathering your liquid face or body SPF on your hair (ew).
+Disclaimer: Using a hair sunscreen doesn’t mean slathering your liquid face or body SPF on your hair.
 “SPF for your body and face is about protecting your skin from skin cancer, but you can’t get cancer in your hair,” explains O’Connor.
-“In this respect, a UV protectant is more about protecting the quality and condition of your hair.
+“In this respect, a UV-protectant is more about protecting the quality and condition of your hair.
 UV protection will help prevent hair from drying out and color from fading.”
 For a non-greasy option, we like the Rita Hazan Lock and Block Protective Spray.

-Whether you left your hair down and exposed to the sun or are just looking for a color boost, a hair mask is a great way to tone down brassiness and amp up color.
+Whether you left your hair down and exposed it to the sun or are just looking for a color boost, a hair mask is a great way to tone down brassiness and amp up color.
 “Because the sun can easily bleach out delicate toner molecules, a color-depositing mask is a good way to neutralize unwanted brassy tones and stretch out color,” says Papanikolas.
 “I recommend the Matrix Triple Power Masks — they’re heavily pigmented and will give you the closest toner experience you’ll get in the salon.”
-We also love the L’Oréal Paris EverPure Repair Remedy Balm.
-Formulated with acai palm and an antioxidant complex, the balm restores strength and brilliance to color treated hair.
-Just massage the product into your hair (from roots to ends) and leave it on for three to five minutes.
+We also love the Color&Co Color Gloss Conditioner.
+It comes in six shades to subtly tint your hair.
+Just massage the product into your hair from roots to ends and leave it on for three to five minutes.